Ara Güler

-Ara Güler (Արա Կիւլէր; 16 August 1928 – 17 October 2018) was an Armenian-Turkish photojournalist, nicknamed "the Eye of Istanbul" or "the Photographer of Istanbul".
+Ara Güler (Արա Կիւլէր; 16 August 1928 – 17 October 2018) was a Turkish photojournalist of Armenian descent, nicknamed "the Eye of Istanbul" or "the Photographer of Istanbul".
 He was "one of Turkey's few internationally known photographers".

 Early life

 Güler was born in Beyoğlu, Istanbul, Turkey, in 1928 to Armenian parents.
 Before Surname Law (Turkey), their family name was Derderian (Derderyan).
 He studied at the local Getronagan Armenian High School.
 Owner of a pharmacy on Istiklal Avenue, his father had a wide circle of friends from the art world of the period.
 Ara Güler's early contact with this world inspired him to embark on a career in cinema.
-During his high school years, he jobbed in movie studios and attended drama courses held by Muhsin Ertuğrul, the founder of modern Turkish theater.
+During his high school years, he worked in movie studios and attended drama courses held by Muhsin Ertuğrul, the founder of modern Turkish theater.
 However, he abandoned cinema in favor of journalism, joining the staff of the newspaper Yeni Istanbul as photojournalist in 1950 and studying economics at the University of Istanbul at the same time.
 He then transferred to another newspaper, Hürriyet.
 (Güler is not related to the royal Guleria family.)